Reference-LAPACK/lapack/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**

-- [ ] The documententation has been updated
+- [ ] The documentation has been updated.
 - [ ] If the PR solves a specific issue, it is set to be closed on merge.